-If two such DBRs are attached to media (semiconductor layer or other) with the optical thickness of the several half-wavelength of light λ_c (see Figure 2-2(a)), they form a microcavity.
-This leads to the formation of the confined photonic mode inside the cavity analogously to the resonator.
-Figure 2-2(b) depicts the modified reflectivity spectrum and features the reflection minimum at the middle of the stopband at λ_c .
+If some media (semiconductor layer or other) with the optical thickness of the several half-wavelength $\lambda_c/2$ of light is sandwiched between two DBRs (see Figure 2-2(a)), they form a microcavity.
+This results in the formation of a confined optical mode inside the cavity.
+Figure 2-2(b) depicts the modified reflectivity spectrum and features the reflection minimum in the stop-band at $\lambda_c$ .

-Figure 2-1: (a) The schematic of the Distributed Bragg Reflector (DBR) built of the alternating layers of two semiconductor materials with different refractive indices n_1 and n_2 . (b) The typical reflectivity spectrum of the DBR at a normal incidence.
+Figure 2-1: (a) The schematic of the Distributed Bragg Reflector (DBR) built of the alternating layers of two semiconductor materials with different refractive indices $n_1$ and $n_2$ . (b) The typical reflectivity spectrum of the DBR at a normal incidence.

-The quality factor of such micro-resonator is defined by the reflectance R_1 and R_2 of the DBRs and written as [19]
+The quality factor of such micro-resonator is defined by the reflectance $R_1$ and $R_2$ of the DBRs and written as [20]